-All UZH buildings and libraries are closed to the public until further notice.
+All UZH buildings and libraries are closed to the public until further notice, except for those attending public events.
 Access is permitted for UZH students, employees and authorized people in research and teaching.
 The university museums and botanical gardens are reopened their regular opening hours.

 Current Opening Hours and Services for UZH Members

 - Study Spaces can still be used.
 Please only use the spaces if there is no suitable space for learning at your home.